 Accident Liability and Inclement Weather

+Winter weather brings with it a unique set of challenges for drivers, with snow and ice-covered roads contributing to a significant number of accidents each year.
 The Federal Highway Administration estimates that over 24% of crashes in the United States occur in snowy or icy conditions, and 15% occur during active snowfall or sleet.
 Icy roadways are a significant danger to drivers, especially those in Louisiana who have limited experience with these conditions.

 Although roadway safety is the responsibility of all drivers, and a reasonable driver knows how to adapt their skills to the changing conditions, the one who hit you may not always be liable for the accident.